 The arbitrage rebate rules are complex and can be cumbersome.
 This summary is meant to provide the basics that all issuers should be familiar with and understand.
 Consult your financial advisor, bond counsel or arbitrage rebate consultant for more information.

-To learn more or discuss in greater detail, please contact us:
+To learn more or discuss in greater detail, please reach out to ArbitrageRebate@pfmam.com.